VHS Revival drags you through a hedge maze of cinematic despair

 Grady Twins – Hello, Danny.
 Come and play with us.
 Come and play with us, Danny.
 Forever… and ever… and ever.

 But beyond the slowly disorientating attention to detail, it is those truly cinematic moments that stay long in the memory.
 Whether it’s a deranged Jack peering through the hole left by his hack-driven handiwork, Duvall’s trembling Wendy or Danny’s foaming fits of insular panic, Kubrick succeeds in etching his intensely bleak and disruptive vision deep into your memory banks.
 The director had that ability, and though he produced a catalogue of work that is varied in both subject and genre, his style is one of the most distinct in all of cinema.
-King may have saw his work in an entirely different light to the director who shot him down so unceremoniously, and The Shining was his creation after all, but Kubrick’s idea of storytelling is a completely different entity, and their eventual dispute was almost guaranteed.
+King may have saw his work in an entirely different light to the director who shot him down so unceremoniously, and The Shining was his creation after all, but Kubrick’s idea of storytelling is a completely different entity, and their eventual dispute was inexorable.